 Terminal commands like ‘cd’ for navigation or ‘grep’ for searching are particularly helpful.
 If you get a terminal zsh permission denied error, it’s likely due to insufficient permissions.
 Fix it by adjusting file permissions or using ‘sudo’ for elevated privileges.

+Learning shortcuts can help you achieve flow, making time go faster as you become fully immersed in your tasks.
 Try to learn a few each time you feel bored or while waiting for the workday to end.

-Make Time Go Faster at Work Using Traqq
+Make Time Work for You Using Traqq

 Scheduling your workday gives you more control over your time.
 Knowing exactly how and where to spend your time will save you from procrastination, which usually ends up in time wastage.

 By tracking the time you spend working, you’ll be able to monitor your time usage habits and devise ways to be more efficient.
 Traqq is one of the best time trackers to monitor your work activities and eliminate time wastage.
 It’s simple to use and comes loaded with all the features you need to improve your time management skills and boost your productivity.
+Using Traqq can help time pass faster by minimizing distractions and enhancing focus, making your workday more efficient.